-The stage of a cancer tells the doctor how far it has spread.
+The stage of a cancer tells the doctor about its size and whether it has spread.
 The tests and scans you have when diagnosing your cancer give some information about the stage.

-Treatment is often decided according to the stage of a cancer to help them decide on treatment.
+Doctors use the stage of a cancer to help them decide on treatment.
 Your doctor may not be able to tell you the exact stage of your cancer until after your surgery, if you are able to have it.

 There are different ways of staging cancers.
 The two main ways are the TNM system and number system.

 TNM stands for Tumour, Node, Metastasis.
-This system describes the size of a primary tumour (T), whether there are lymph nodes with cancer cells in them (N) and whether the cancer has spread to a different part of the body (M).
+This system describes the size of the cancer (T), whether there are cancer cells in the

 Tis (carcinoma in situ) is very early stage pancreatic cancer.
 It hasn't grown into the deeper layers of tissue within the pancreas.
 It is uncommon for pancreatic cancer to be diagnosed this early.

-T1 means the tumour is inside the pancreas and is 2cm or less in any direction.
+T1 means the cancer is inside the pancreas and is 2cm or less in any direction.

-- T1A means the cancer in no more than 0.5cm in size in any direction
+- T1a means the cancer is no more than 0.5cm

-- T1B means the cancer is more than 0.5cm but no more than 1cm in size in any direction
+- T1b means the cancer is more than 0.5cm but less than 1cm

-T2 means the cancer is more than 2cm but no more than 4cm in size in any direction.
+T2 means the cancer is between 2cm and 4cm in any direction.

-T3 means the cancer is more than 4cm in size.
+T3 means the cancer is bigger than 4cm but is still within the pancreas.